-The Board of Directors has determined that the following non-employee Directors are "independent" under the listing standards of The Nasdaq Stock Market LLC: Mr. Callegari, Ms. Cordova, Mr. McDonnell, Dr. Olechowski, Mr. Scocimara, Mr. Schmitt and Ms. Strandjord.
+The Board of Directors has determined that all of the non-employee Directors are "independent" under the listing standards of The Nasdaq Stock Market LLC.

-As highly accomplished individuals in their respective industries, fields and communities, the Non-Employee Directors are affiliated with numerous corporations, educational institutions and charities, as well as civic organizations and professional associations, many of which have business, charitable or other relationships with the Company.
-The Board considered each of these relationships and determined that none of these relationships conflict with the interests of the Company or would impair the relevant Non-Employee Director's independence or judgment.
+As highly accomplished individuals in their respective industries, fields and communities, the non-employee Directors are affiliated with numerous corporations, educational institutions and charities, as well as civic organizations and professional associations, many of which have business, charitable or other relationships with the Company.
+The Board considered each of these relationships and determined that none of these relationships conflict with the interests of the Company or would impair the relevant non-employee Director's independence or judgment.